-2. Typically, after retention onsite in the Humanities Montana offices, print copies of approved board meeting minutes, reports, grant proposals, publications, requests for funding, and other materials of historic interest, are archived indefinitely by long-standing agreement in the K. Ross Toole Archives of the Maureen and Mike Mansfield Library of the University of Montana.
-Other documents that have been retained beyond the period indicated in the chart below may be destroyed periodically, taking into consideration constraints on storage space and staff time.

-3. If litigation is filed or government investigation is commenced against Humanities Montana, from the date such action is known to Humanities Montana, all document destruction shall be suspended as promptly as can be achieved reasonably.
+- 2. Typically, after retention onsite in the Humanities Montana offices, print copies of approved board meeting minutes, reports, grant proposals, publications, requests for funding, and other materials of historic interest, are archived in the basement of Brantly Hall.
+Other documents that have been retained beyond the period indicated in the chart below may be destroyed periodically, taking into consideration constraints on storage space and staff time. - 3.
+If litigation is filed or government investigation is commenced against Humanities Montana, from the date such action is known to Humanities Montana, all document destruction shall be suspended as promptly as can be achieved reasonably.